 where k is the size of our input and f is the function we're describing.

-By this point, you've already seen Big-O notation, both in cs017 and cs019, but a few things bear reiterating before we move on.
+By this point, you've already seen Big-O notation but a few things bear reiterating before we move on.

 • The formal definition of Big-O states: